idleberg/sublime-bridlensis/README.md

 ### Build System

 On Windows, you can build your script using the default <kbd>Super</kbd><kbd>b</kbd>.
-If you have any build systems for vanilla NSIS installed, make sure to switch to BridleNSIS before building!
+If you have any build systems for vanilla NSIS installed, you might have to switch to BridleNSIS before building.

 ## License